The Life of the Queen Bee in the Honey Bee Hive

-If a queen is old or sick she will emit a low pheromonal signal.
-The diminishment of the queen’s signal stimulates the bees to produce new queens.
+If a queen is old or sick, she will emit a low pheromonal signal.
+The diminished signal stimulates the bees to produce new queens.
 Without the queen’s signal, the hive will become dysfunctional and die.

 If a bee hive becomes too large, the communication between the queen and the bees that are furthest from the center of the hive may be disrupted.
 This will trigger swarming—bees will leave the hive along with the queen.
 It is the scent of the queen that keeps the bees together in a swarm as “scout bees”find a location for a new hive.

 When the queen leaves along with the swarming bees, a new queen replaces her.